GrudievG/nest-api/homework17.md

 **Job:** `deploy-prod` in `build-and-stage.yml`
 **GitHub Environment:** `production` (with required reviewers)
 **Trigger:** Manual approval — waits for a reviewer to approve after stage succeeds

+> **Why is production deploy in the same file as stage?**
+> All three jobs (`build`, `deploy-stage`, `deploy-prod`) share the same `release-manifest.json` artifact produced by the `build` job.
+GitHub Actions artifacts are scoped to a single workflow run — a separate `deploy-prod.yml` file would not have access to the artifact from another workflow's run without extra complexity (e.g., storing the manifest in S3 or a separate artifact registry).
+Keeping all jobs in one workflow file guarantees that the exact same artifact — and therefore the exact same Docker image — flows from build through stage to production with no additional plumbing.

 ### Protection Mechanisms